truenas/documentation/content/CORE/Virtualization/Plugins/CreatePlugins.md

 A plugin adds metadata that provides an installation source, reasonable defaults, and user interface elements such as an icon.
 The components for the sabnzbd plugin are:

-- `README.md`: A popular convention for a file in markdown format for describing the project.
+- <file>README.md</file>: A popular convention for a file in markdown format for describing the project.

-- `sabnzbd.json`: The JSON “Artifact” file containing various plugin properties including an inventory of all other metadata components which may be in the same or a remote repo.
+- <file>sabnzbd.json</file>: The JSON “Artifact” file containing various plugin properties including an inventory of all other metadata components which may be in the same or a remote repo.

-- `overlay/`: An optional directory containing the files to be copied into the Jail.
+- <file>overlay/</file>: An optional directory containing the files to be copied into the Jail.

-- `ui.json`: A file containing the plugin management interface URL and port number.
+- <file>ui.json</file>: A file containing the plugin management interface URL and port number.

-- `settings.json`: An optional JSON file that contains variables used during plugin startup and for its configuration.
+- <file>settings.json</file>: An optional JSON file that contains variables used during plugin startup and for its configuration.

-- `sabnzbd.png`: A `.png` image such as `sabnzbd.png` that will appear in the TrueNAS plugins Index.
+- <file>sabnzbd.png</file>: A <file>.png</file> image such as <file>sabnzbd.png</file> that will appear in the TrueNAS plugins Index.
 It is used as the icon.

-- `post_install.sh`: A shell script ran after jail creation to perform necessary configuration steps.
+- <file>post_install.sh</file>: A shell script ran after jail creation to perform necessary configuration steps.
 It runs only once.

 ## Requirements